BlueDragonX/beaker_mongodb/README.rst

 but you will certainly waste precious CPU cycles.
 And wasting CPU cycles is kind of counterproductive in a caching system.

-My pylons application configuration for mongodb_beaker has the following session_configuration::
+My pylons application configuration for beaker_mongodb has the following session_configuration::

     >>> beaker.session.type = mongodb